Barbora Krejčíková: 2021: French Open titles, Olympic gold, WTA Finals champion

-2022: Doubles Career Golden Slam & World No. 2, Two WTA singles titles
+2022: Doubles career Golden Slam, singles No. 2

 Krejčíková began the season as the third seed at the Sydney International, a WTA 500 event.
 She defeated Jaqueline Cristian, Caroline Garcia, and fourth seed Anett Kontaveit en route to the final; her match against Kontaveit was particularly remarkable, as she came back from being bagelled in the first set to winning a final-set tiebreak 14–12, saving 7 match points.
 She lost in the final via another final-set tiebreak to fifth seed Paula Badosa.

-As the fourth seed in singles at the 2022 Australian Open, Krejčíková reached the quarterfinals, defeating Andrea Petkovic, Wang Xiyu, 26th seed Jelena Ostapenko, and 24th seed Victoria Azarenka, before losing to Madison Keys.
+As the fourth seed in singles at the 2022 Australian Open, Krejčíková reached the quarterfinals, defeating Andrea Petkovic, Wang Xiyu, 26th seed Jeļena Ostapenko, and 24th seed Victoria Azarenka, before losing to Madison Keys.
 In doubles, she reached the final alongside Siniaková, where they won their fourth major doubles title over Beatriz Haddad Maia and Anna Danilina.

 Krejčíková followed up her performance in Australia with two early exits, falling to Dayana Yastremska in the second round of Dubai and Jeļena Ostapenko in the third round of Doha where she was forced to withdraw during a doubles match with Siniaková after injuring her right arm.
 Despite this setback she reached No. 2 in the world in the WTA singles rankings on 28 February 2022.

 Originally scheduled to participate in Indian Wells as the top seed, she pulled out due to the ongoing arm injury that flared up just before the start of the tournament.
 This injury also kept Krejčíková out of the Miami Open, and forced her to withdraw from all four clay-court tournaments she had signed up for in Stuttgart, Madrid, Rome, and Strasbourg, the latter at which she was the defending champion.

 Having not played a match in three months due to an elbow injury, Krejčíková entered the French Open singles draw as the second seed and defending champion.
 She was upset in the first round by French wildcard Diane Parry; it was only the third time in the history of the event that the defending champion lost in the first round, after Anastasia Myskina in 2005 and Jeļena Ostapenko in 2018.
 She was later forced to withdraw from the doubles draw as well after testing positive for COVID-19.